kristianxdimitrov/n8n-tighten/README.md

 /plugin install n8n-tighten@n8n-tighten
 ```

-That's it.
 The skill loads automatically when you ask Claude about n8n.
 Update later with:

 ```
 /plugin marketplace update n8n-tighten